aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 with the corresponding origin (in this case, `InboxPage`).
-Unless `InboxScript` specifically checks the value of `srcOrigin` to filter out messages from unwanted origins, `InboxPage` will accept the malicious data, possibly leading to further security attacks (for example, it may embed a piece of JavaScript to carry out an XSS attack).
+Unless `InboxScript` specifically checks the value of `srcOrigin` to filter out messages from unwanted origins, `InboxPage` will accept the malicious data, possibly leading to further security attacks.
+(For example, it may embed a piece of JavaScript to carry out an XSS attack.)
 This is shown in \aosafigref{500l.same-origin-policy.fig-postmessage-1}.

 \aosafigure[240pt]{same-origin-policy-images/fig-postmessage-2.png}{PostMessage counterexample at time 1}{500l.same-origin-policy.fig-postmessage-2}